 2019 Important Deadlines

 Over the past nine years, Design Teams Students have completed over 250 design projects, mainly solutions to clinical challenges, with sponsors.
 This teamwork has been the basis for many patents, licensing agreements, and start-up companies.
 Teams have access to the BME Department’s state-of-the-art Design Studios on both campuses and resources to build and test early-stage ideas.

-Each year, approximately 14 teams of Biomedical Engineering undergraduate students work with clinical sponsors, faculty mentors, as well as professional designers, engineers, and scientists to define and implement an impactful project addressing a clinical or research need.
-Team Leaders identify projects in the Spring semester, and work with their teams the following Summer through Spring.
-In 2018, Team Leaders will begin their project search in February, and will start working with their teams in May 2018.
+Each year, approximately 15 teams of Biomedical Engineering undergraduate students work with clinical sponsors, faculty mentors, as well as professional designers, engineers, and scientists to define and implement an impactful project addressing a clinical or research need.
+Teams identify projects in the Spring semester, before the Design Team academic year, and work on their projects for approximately 12 months.
+Team Leaders will begin their project search in February, and will start working with their teams in May.

 Design Team projects are driven by students but benefit from a wide range of mentors and resources.
 Success of a project depends on close collaboration between the Design Team, CBID Team, and the Clinical Sponsor.